nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 ##### Floating task

-> A task that has no deadlines
+> A task that has no deadline

 ## Appendix E : Product Survey

 **Desktop Reminder**<br>
-Desktop reminder is a desktop application and can be run in offline mode.
+Desktop Reminder is a desktop application and can be run in offline mode.
 It has an alert system which will ring at a specified time (determined by user) to alert the user of upcoming tasks.
 However, the drawback of this application is that it does not minimize to the system tray when user clicked on the 'X' button but instead, gets minimized as a window which will hover on top of the taskbar.

 **Google Calendar and Google Task**<br>
 Google Calender displays the event and on the right side, Google Task shows the tasks which needs completion.
 This view enables user to see what task they have on which days easily.
 However, a drawback is that google task is rather simple and does not have a lot of features.

 **Remember The Milk**<br>
 Remember The Milk (RTM) allows users to categorize task which is useful if users want to group related task together.
-However, a drawback of RTM is that it does not allow users to input specific reminders before the events (eg. 10minutes before, 1 day before, etc) but only have a general reminder which will be through email to the person.
-Since there is a mobile app for this, the inability to generate mobile reminders (eg alarm or notification) is a potential hindrance especially to users who do not check their emails often.
+However, a drawback of RTM is that it does not allow users to input specific reminders before the events (e.g. 10minutes before, 1 day before, etc) but only have a general reminder which will be through email to the person.
+Since there is a mobile app for this, the inability to generate mobile reminders (e.g. alarm or notification) is a potential hindrance especially to users who do not check their emails often.